 Top / Featured Image: Photo of tonight’s event– “Chatting on Opennness” flickr photo by me https://flickr.com/photos/cogdog/31449220953 shared under a Creative Commons (CC0) license

-The post "At The Creative Commons Fireside Chat" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2017/01/cc-fireside-chat/) on January 11, 2017.
+The post "At The Creative Commons Fireside Chat" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2017/01/cc-fireside-chat/) on January 11, 2017.